 The best time to handle winterizing your home is well before winter sets in and the snow starts blowing.
 Here are some steps that can make a massive difference to the condition and comfort of your house and give your bank account a break from high energy costs during cold weather.

 It is surprising to many homeowners that keeping rain gutters in good shape is one of the most critically important steps to avoid water damage while winterizing your home.
 Gutters collect all the water from the rain and snow melt on your roof and direct it away from your house, where it can't cause severe moisture problems.
 If your gutters are clogged or broken, those tens of thousands of gallons of water can't be safely disposed of and will end up causing serious issues that can include a leaking roof, a cracked foundation and dozens of other nasty surprises for the exterior and interior of the house.
-While nobody enjoys the gutter cleaning part of winterizing your home, it's an effortless step to take during winterizing your home that can make a huge difference.
+While nobody enjoys the gutter cleaning part of winterizing your home, it's an effortless step to take when winterizing your home that can make a huge difference.

 You'll likely not be sitting out on your deck, patio or porch in mid-January when the thermostat dips way below zero.
 But if your patio furniture is sitting without you, it's suffering needless wear and tear damage and could become mildewed.
 More importantly, if blown around in a winter storm, it could cause severe damage to your house, including smashed windows.
 While winterizing your home, pack patio furniture, planters and other items from your deck, store them safely inside, or pile them up securely and cover them with a tarp.
 It's also a good idea to unhook the propane tank from your grill and store both the tank and grill safely.

 Unlike your deck, winter is your fireplace's time to shine.
 There's nothing like getting cozy in front of a roaring fire on a winter night while the snow drifts down.
-But part of winterizing your home is making sure the fireplace and chimney are in a safe condition to use since they've probably been out of commission all summer long.
+But part of winterizing your home is making sure the fireplace and chimney are in a safe condition since they've probably been out of commission all summer long.
 Whether you handle it yourself or call a professional chimney sweep, winterizing your home involves ensuring the fireplace and chimney are entirely debris-free and don't have animals nesting in them.
 Cleaning out the soot and other stuff that may have made its way in there over the summer will reduce the chance of chimney fires and smoke inhalation and ensure that your fireplace has the ventilation it needs to operate safely.

 Whether you have a furnace, boiler, heat pump or some other heating system, you will need it once the cold winds start blowing, so it should be near the top of your priority list when winterizing your home.
 Heating system maintenance may include: